Skip to main content

 You will need a running Kubernetes cluster with properly configured kubeconfig to run KServe.
 You can use any Kubernetes cluster, but for local development and testing, we recommend using kind (Kubernetes in Docker) or minikube.

-If you want to run a local Kubernetes cluster, you can use Kind (Kubernetes in Docker).
+If you want to run a local Kubernetes cluster, you can use Kind.
 It allows you to create a Kubernetes cluster using Docker container nodes.
-This is ideal for local development and testing.

 First, ensure you have Docker installed on your machine.
 Install Kind by following the Kind Quick Start Guide if you haven't done so already.